EBISPOT/diachron_OLS/README.md

 In order for the change detection to work with the Runner, two more things need to be done:

-1. the change scheme for the ontology needs to have been created.
-This can be done by manualy uploading the change scheme to the virtuoso server named (e.g. for efo): "Dataset_URI/efo/changes/schema" or by having it created by running the "OntologyDiachronizer.java" class with the ontology name as an argument (e.g.: -n efo).
+1. the change schema for the ontology needs to have been created.
+This can be done by manualy uploading the change schema to the virtuoso server named (e.g. for efo): "Dataset_URI/efo/changes/schema" or by having it created by running the "OntologyDiachronizer.java" class with the ontology name as an argument (e.g.: -n efo).
 2. the convertAndArchive method of "AthensOWLToDiachronConverter.java" needs to be edited in order for the correct predicate filters to be added according to the ontology that will be archived.

 ### Troubleshooting